d2l-ai/d2l-en/chapter_introduction/intro.md

 because it allows researchers to do exhaustive reviews of the literature.
-At the National Library of Medicine, a number of professional annotators go over each article that gets indexed in PubMed to associate each with the relevant terms from MeSH, a collection of roughly 28k tags.
+At the National Library of Medicine, a number of professional annotators go over each article that gets indexed in PubMed to associate it with the relevant terms from MeSH, a collection of roughly 28k tags.
 This is a time-consuming process and the annotators typically have a one year lag between archiving and tagging.
 Machine learning can be used here to provide provisional tags until each article can have a proper manual review.